 You really shouldn’t need reminding, but serious action can get in the way of common sense.
-Whether you miss that rainbow or land it, always take a quick look at your hardworking fly before you cast back out.
+Whether you miss that Tarpon or land it, always take a quick look at your hardworking fly before you cast back out.
 Check the hackle, make sure the wings are still positioned just right, and dry it off.
 Crystals and pads are great, but your shirt sleeve works too.

 Be a Friend to the Fish

-The thrill of landing a 10-pound salmon doesn’t make him any easier to coax off the hook.
+The thrill of landing a 10-pound fish doesn’t make him any easier to coax off the hook.
 He’s fighting for his life, and he’s one heck of a handful.
 Catch and release rules, so make this part of the game easier on you and that fish.
 Quickly turn him upside down, and he becomes disoriented.
 Yes, confuse your fish first, and then remove the hook.

 Practice, Practice, Practice!

 This may be the one tip that every fly fisherman frames and hangs over the fireplace.
 You don’t take this one to heart because it makes you better on the river.
-Of course, it does, but this is everyone’s favorite tip because it’s also a perfect excuse to go out there and do it over and over again for the rest of your fly fishing-loving life.
+Of course, it does, but this is everyone’s favourite tip because it’s also a perfect excuse to go out there and do it over and over again for the rest of your fly fishing-loving life.

 We don’t claim that this list is the final word on improving your fly fishing powers.
 There is no such thing, and that’s the way it should be.
 Please feel free to improve on our ideas, and add your own in the comments below.